AtlasOfLivingAustralia/openapi-plugin/README.md

 ## Using

+The lastest version is `2.0.0-SNAPSHOT`, which supports Grails 7.1.1
+Note: this ersion is not compatible with Grails 6.

 Add the plugin to your `build.gradle`:

-`compile 'au.org.ala.plugins:openapi:0.1.0-SNAPSHOT`
+`compile 'au.org.ala.plugins:openapi:2.0.0-SNAPSHOT`

+If you are using Grails 6, use version `1.0.0` `compile 'au.org.ala.plugins:openapi:1.0.0`

 Configure the static content using your `application.yml`.
 An example is presented below: